Lighton256/Codequeen/README.md

 # Codequeen
-This is my first git hub repo for my code queen class
+This is my first git hub repo for my code queen class.